Wilferd/notpiazzasite/weekly reports/reports/weeklymanagementreport3.markdown

 # Accomplishments
 - Made updates to the design document and turned it in on Canvas.
 (Lucas)
-- Fixed our team timeline from last semester by predicting better due dates and accounting for guides and demos (Team)
+- Fixed our team timeline from last semester by predicting better due dates and accounting for guides and demos.
+(Team)
 - Added the actual database endpoints to the frontend so we can switch between those and the mock ones.
 (Kaden)
 - Styled comments to look like our mock-up ones.
 (Lucas)
 - Improved the styling of the post list.
 (Kaden)